webfox/laravel-backed-enums/README.md

 ### Make Command

-Conveniently create a new backed enum using the make command.
+Conveniently create a new laravel backed enum using the existing enum make command.

 #### Command: